Guy Hutchinson (comedian): Podcasts

 Hutchinson previously co-hosted the interview series The Adventure Club along with co-host John Galbo and others.
 He also co-hosts Drunk On Disney (with Dana Snyder).
 On the show they try cocktails from EPCOT and the Disney hotels, but the title of that show refers the host's obsession with Disney theme parks as kids.
 In a 2015 interview Hutchinson said "we were 'drunk' on Disney before we had ever tried booze."

 Radio

 Hutchinson began doing voice over work on WHWH radio in 1993.
 In 1994 he was promoted to "afternoon drive talk show host."
 Hutchinson left the station in 1997 and began working as a disc jockey at WMGQ where he worked for three years.

+YouTube

+Hutchinson has a YouTube channel titled Pointless Nostalgia.

 Personal life

 Hutchinson attended Notre Dame High School in Lawrenceville NJ, graduating in 1993.
 Raised in Princeton, New Jersey, Hutchinson resides in nearby East Windsor Township, New Jersey.